ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

   - The use of bots is allowed on qualifier stage matches, provided that it is supervised by a staff member.
 - Asynchronous matches are not allowed under any circumstances.
 All participating teams must be present at the scheduled match time.
 - All multiplayer matches relevant to the tournament must be created with the `!mp make` command, so that they do not expire.
 The results must be recorded and made publicly available on the original tournament forum post or an outside source linked on the forum post in a clear and accessible format.
 - All rule changes should be communicated clearly to all participants.
-Those should keep the expectations noted [here](#tournaments).
+Those should keep the expectations noted [above](#tournaments).

 Once the tournament has concluded, the tournament organisers will need to submit the following to the account support team: